 6 – 9 PM

-This installation, video, and performance project is rooted in the critical potentials of the still life: fruit, products and waste, consumption, leftovers, queer shapes and sounds - all framed by the still life’s relationship to ownership of materials and land.
-Visual boundaries such as fences and buildings create divides in experience that often impacts people’s sense of belonging, commonality, place, and behavior within shared geographies.
-These forms of still life that overlap between the American exotic and mundane - for the taking and consuming - provide an alternate experience with materials that are understood in limited ways through consumption capitalism.
+place where, before, In A In is an installation and performance rooted in potentials of the still life: fruit, products and waste, leftovers, queer shapes and sounds situated in relationship to the ownership of materials and land.
+Visual boundaries, such as fences and buildings, create divides in experience that often impact people’s sense of belonging, commonality, place, and behavior within shared geographies.
+These forms of still life that overlap between the American exotic and mundane provide an alternate experience with materials that are understood in limited ways through use and consumption.

-This is a distancing of the personal - not drained of meaning, but infused with a relative isolation through the effects of exaggerated differentiation.
-A still life can provide an experience of place where the possibilities of coherence can be expanded, a challenge to the cultural desire of freedom through notions of independence and individualization and the destructive and disempowering forces of isolation.
+A video of the moon viewed behind a window screen captures the anonymity of a viewer and traces of a domestic space.
+The sense of a missing individual behind the camera points to an interior life determined by constraints from the architecture of a home.
+A still life.
+This is a distancing of the personal—not drained of meaning but infused with a relative isolation by the effects of physical, social, and psychological spatial divisions.
+A still life provides an experience of place where the coherence of social hierarchies can be clarified and expanded, a challenge to the cultural desire of freedom and individuation, and a look into disempowering forces of isolation.

 About the artists

-Kim Zumpfe is an artist and educator who lives and works in California.
-Through individual and collaborative work, the built environment and social organization are resituated as a way to address the deep entwinement between materials, space, and sociality as models of relations.
-Experimental forms of participation and working together are organized as a way to explore and expand how convergences and aggregates of knowledge are formed beyond the individual.
-Primarily working in installation, she considers how objects, images, video, performance, and space can create possibilities of encounters where there might be a collapse of identity, intimacy, and systems of influence.
-Relationships between the body and architecture are engaged in locations where multiple bodies develop, displace, produce, and forget to maintain boundaries.
-Zumpfe works to expand alternate possibilities in the order of things through working with architectures that engage with space as a psychology and qualities of bent time(s) including the provisional, unstable, and illegible.
+Kim Zumpfe is an artist and educator who lives and works in Los Angeles.
+Through individual and collaborative work, the built environment is resituated as a way to address the deep entwinement between materials, space, and sociality as models of relations.
+Primarily working in installation, she considers how space produces encounters that can collapse identity, intimacy, and systems of influence.
+Zumpfe works to create alternate possibilities in the order of things through working with architectures that engage with space as a psychology and qualities of bent time(s).

-Zumpfe’s work has been exhibited at Los Angeles Contemporary Exhibitions (LACE), Grand Central Art Center Santa Ana, Audain Gallery Vancouver, Diverseworks Houston, Museum of Contemporary Art San Diego, Hammer Museum, Human Resources Los Angeles, Los Angeles Contemporary Archive (LACA), UCR Culver Center for the Arts Riverside, University Art Gallery Irvine, and several public and online sites.
+Zumpfe’s work has been exhibited at Los Angeles Contemporary Exhibitions (LACE), CSUF Grand Central Art Center, Audain Gallery Vancouver, Museum of Contemporary Art San Diego, Diverseworks Houston, Hammer Museum, Human Resources Los Angeles, Los Angeles Contemporary Archives (LACA), UCR Culver Center for the Arts Riverside, and several public and online sites.